bitwarden/cli/README.md

 <a href="https://bitwarden.com/#download"><img src="https://imgur.com/SLv9paA.png" width="500" height="113"></a>

-The Bitwarden CLI is written in NodeJS with TypeScript.
+The Bitwarden CLI is written with TypeScript and Node.js.
 The CLI can be run on Windows, macOS, and Linux distributions.

+# Download/Install

+You can install the CLI two different ways:

+1. If you already have the Node.js runtime installed on your system, you can simply install the CLI using NPM.
+NPM makes it way to keep your installation updated as well.
+    ```bash
+    npm install -g @bitwarden/cli
+    ```
+2. We provide natively packaged versions of the CLI for each operating system which have no requirements on installing the Node.js runtime.
+You can obtain these from the [downloads section](https://bitwarden.com/#download) on our website.

 # Build/Run